PERMANENT SPRING, DELAYED BLOOM

 Screening Tour 2021, for out-door socially distanced audiences

 In alignment with its goal of expanding dialogue and improving mutual understanding across regions, Protocinema initiated the annual Screening Tour in 2017.
-The screening will feature an hour of selected single-channel videos that will premiere in Nice in June 2021, and subsequently travel to additional venues internationally over the summer and fall.
+The screening will feature an hour of selected single-channel videos that premiered in Nice in June 2021, and subsequently, travel to venues internationally over the summer and fall.
 In an effort to adapt to the extraordinary times, other venues and dates will be rolled out spontaneously throughout the summer, depending on the local weather & COVID-19 regulations.